Johnny-Foreigner/timeseries_chi-sea-dsc/README.md

 ## Backward Fill

+We can also fill backward, but doing so is more risky, since you are incorporating future information into prior data.
+This is a so-called **lookahead**, which is a type of time series data leakage.
+If we backfill, we would expect our models to perform unreasonably well predicting data points whose previous values have been backfilled.

 ```python
 ts_day[(ts_day.index > '2020-05-20')
                  & (ts_day.index < '2020-06-07')].bfill()
 ```

+<a id='interpolation'></a>

 # Interpolate
 Fills the values according to a specified method.
 The default linear, assumes the data area evenly spaced along the line connecting the real values surrounding the NaN values.